-- (1) Forest road means a road that is situated on land retained in the ownership of the State and that is used predominantly for the management of public forests.
-A forest road may be used by anyone, unless the person or government agency who arranges the management of public forests has closed the forest road or a part of the road or restricted traffic on the road. - (2) The person or government agency who arranges the management of public forests is authorised to enter into agreements concerning the use of forest roads and to arrange for the upkeep of such roads. - (3) The minister responsible for the area makes regulations to establish the requirements for the condition of forest roads. - (4) A forest road must be marked by a name or indication. - (5) The person or government agency who arranges the management of public forests arranges for the building and upkeep of forest roads. - (6) The person or government agency who arranges the management of public forests may close a forest road or a part of the road or restrict traffic on the road: - 1) if the load-bearing part of the road has deteriorated due to the thawing of the ground, rain or other factors that significantly affect traffic and traffic may damage the road or traffic on the road is dangerous; - 2) for the purpose of fire safety; - 3) for the purpose of protecting the ecosystems of the forest; - 4) for the purpose of preventing the commission of an offence; - 5) for the purpose of ensuring safety during forestry work or - 6) if the road is not needed for the management of public forests or for local traffic. - (7) In order to close the forest road or restrict traffic, the person or government agency who arranges the management of public forests must install the required traffic control devices. - (8) The minister responsible for the area may make regulations to establish the requirements for the marking of forest roads and the procedure for the road marking system. - § 94.
+(1) 'Forest road' means a road that is situated on land retained in the ownership of the State and that is used predominantly for the management of public forests.
+A forest road may be used by anyone, unless the person or government agency who arranges the management of public forests has closed the forest road or a part of the road or restricted traffic on the road.

+(2) The person or government agency who arranges the management of public forests is authorised to enter into agreements concerning the use of forest roads and to arrange for the upkeep of such roads.

+(3) The Minister in charge of the policy sector enacts, by regulation, the requirements for the condition of forest roads.

+(4) A forest road must be marked by a name or indication.

+(5) The person or government agency who arranges the management of public forests arranges for the building and upkeep of forest roads.

+(6) The person or government agency who arranges the management of public forests may close a forest road or a part of the road or restrict traffic on the road:

+1) if the load-bearing part of the road has deteriorated due to the thawing of the ground, rain or other factors that significantly affect traffic and traffic may damage the road or traffic on the road is dangerous;

+- 2) for the purpose of fire safety; - 3) for the purpose of protecting the ecosystems of the forest; - 4) for the purpose of preventing the commission of an offence; - 5) for the purpose of ensuring safety during forestry work or - 6) if the road is not needed for the management of public forests or for local traffic.

+(7) In order to close the forest road or restrict traffic, the person or government agency who arranges the management of public forests must install the required traffic control devices.

+(8) The Minister in charge of the policy sector may make regulations to establish the requirements for the marking of forest roads and the rules for the road marking system.

+§ 94.
 Acquisition of private roads in the public interest or appropriation of private roads for public use

-- (1) A private road is appropriated for public use by the State or the local authority in whose area of administration the private road is located. - (2) Acquisition of a private road in the public interest or subjection of a private road to compulsory possession is decided, in accordance with the procedure provided in the Acquisition of Immovables in Public Interest Act, by the State or by the local authority in whose area of administration the private road is located.
-[RT I, 29.06.2018, 1 entry into force 01.07.2018] - (3) When a private road is appropriated for public use, the State or local authority assumes all obligations, rights and liability of the owner of the road.
+(1) A private road is appropriated for public use by the State or the local authority in whose area of administration the private road is located.

+(2) Acquisition of a private road in the public interest or subjection of a private road to compulsory possession is decided, in accordance with the rules provided in the Acquisition of Immovables in Public Interest Act, by the State or by the local authority in whose area of administration the private road is located.
+[RT I, 29.06.2018, 1 - entry into force 01.07.2018]

+(3) When a private road is appropriated for public use, the State or local authority assumes all obligations, rights and liability of the owner of the road.
 It is possible to stipulate, by a regulatory contract, that the obligations, rights and liability of the owner of the road remain vested in the owner of the private road.
-[RT I, 29.06.2018, 1 entry into force 01.07.2018] - (4) Within 7 days from the entry into force of the decision on appropriating a private road for public use, the State or local authority presents that decision and, in a machine-readable format, the data concerning the spatial extent of the road, to the keeper of the Land Cadastre.
+[RT I, 29.06.2018, 1 - entry into force 01.07.2018]

+(4) Within 7 days from the entry into force of the decision on appropriating a private road for public use, the State or local authority presents that decision and, in a machine-readable form, the data concerning the spatial extent of the road, to the keeper of the Land Cadastre.
+[RT I, 29.06.2018, 1 - entry into force 01.07.2018]